aerospike/aerolab/docs/gcp-setup.md

 aerolab config backend -t gcp -o project-name
 ```

-To specify a custom location where SSH keys are stored and override the
-default AWS region configuration, extra parameters may be supplied:
+To specify a custom location where SSH keys are stored and set the project configuration, extra parameters may be supplied:

 ```bash
 aerolab config backend -t gcp -o project-name -p /PATH/TO/KEYS [-d /path/to/tmpdir/for-aerolab/to/use]